chhuang-one/sqxclib/doc/database-migrations.md

 ### Available Column Types (dynamic)

-Below C++ methods (and C functions) are correspond to the different types of columns that you can add to your database tables.
+Below C++ methods (and C functions) are correspond to the different types of columns that you can add to database tables.

 | C++ methods | C functions             | C data type   |
 | ----------- | ----------------------- | ------------- |